 However, despite the advances it made, its past caught up with it.
 Encouraged by claims solicitors, a significant number of former customers complained to the Financial Ombudsman about its former lending practices and the way in which it chased borrowers who had defaulted.

-Every single complaint to the Ombudsman (after a small qualifying amount) cost Wonga £515 in administration fees – and that was before the cost of its own labour and any compensation it actually had to pay out.
+Every single complaint to the Ombudsman (after a small qualifying amount) cost Wonga £515 in administration fees – and that was before the cost of its own labor and any compensation it actually had to payout.
 The number of £515s quickly mounted up devouring the cash that was left in the company’s bank account.
 How many £515s?
-9,500 at the end of November 2018 totalling nearly £5m, with another 14,500 complaints making their way through the system to follow.
+9,500 at the end of November 2018 totaling nearly £5m, with another 14,500 complaints making their way through the system to follow.

 There were no winners from this except for the company’s administrators who are expecting a payday of £4.1m, according to the Daily Mail.

 The first signs of a slowdown in the amount of money borrowed by Brits were reported in April.
 The Bank of England’s survey of credit conditions reported that the slowdown was “largely driven by a changing appetite to risk, with lenders also reporting that the credit scoring criteria for granting both credit card and other unsecured loan applications tightened significantly in Q1” (source: FT)

 Lenders also reported to the Bank of England that the number of consumer defaults was rising and that the proportion of cash saved by British households had fallen to 0.9% – the lowest since 2009 in the midst of the Great Recession.

 UK consumer loans at slowest growth in 3 years